Dink Pate: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2023 Team Ranking".
+Rivals.
+Retrieved March 21, 2024.;

+Collegiate career

+On April 9, 2026, Pate committed to play at Providence College for Bryan Hodgson.

 Professional career

-NBA G League Ignite (2023–2024)

 On April 17, 2023, Pate signed a two-year contract with the NBA G League Ignite.
 By joining Ignite, he became the youngest known professional basketball player in U.S. history, surpassing Scoot Henderson by five weeks.
-On February 27, 2024, Pate scored a career-high 16 points along with 9 assists against the Texas Legends.
+On February 27, 2024, Pate scored a career-high 16 points along with nine assists against the Texas Legends.

 After the shutting down of the NBA G League Ignite on March 28, 2024, Pate was suggested to have had a waiver request to enter the 2024 NBA draft due to the team's closure and having turned 18 during the season, but he was denied entry to the draft that year.

-Mexico City Capitanes (2024–2025)

 On July 3, 2024, Pate signed with the Mexico City Capitanes.

-New York Knicks (2025)

 Pate entered the 2025 NBA draft, but went undrafted and signed with the New York Knicks on June 27, 2025.